-RULONA requires, before performing an initial notarial act with respect to an electronic record, a notary public to pass an examination administered by the Secretary of State or an entity approved by the Secretary of State.
-The examination must be based on a course of study offered regularly by the Secretary of State or an approved entity to Kansas notaries public covering the laws, rules, procedures, and ethics relevant to notarial acts with respect to electronic records.
+RULONA would require, before performing an initial notarial act with respect to an electronic record, a notary public to pass an examination administered by the Secretary of State or an entity approved by the Secretary of State.
+The examination would have to be based on a course of study offered regularly by the Secretary of State or an approved entity to Kansas notaries public covering the laws, rules, procedures, and ethics relevant to notarial acts with respect to electronic records.